 • Sustainable Communities: analysis of personal/family life, quality of life, sustainability measures

-Chicory has historically existed where our farms are located, thus creating a vast accumulation of chicory seeds in our soils.
-Post-emergence herbicides have been typically ineffective.
+Chicory has historically existed where our farm is located, thus creating a vast accumulation of chicory seeds in our soils.
+Post-emergence herbicides have been typically not as effective as pre-emergence chemicals.
 Failed control methods generally propagate chicory further.
-Chicory has become prolific in many previously weed-free areas well beyond our farms' location.
-Consequently, Lawrence County has listed chicory on the county’s noxious weed list for 2019.
+Chicory has become prolific in many previously weed-free areas well beyond our farm’s location.
+Consequently, in 2019 Lawrence County listed chicory on the county’s noxious weed list.

-Our farm's proximity to each other, the conventional practices of Butte Vista Farm and the organic certification of Three Heart Farm creates an opportunity to demonstrate Integrated Weed Management’s effectiveness in controlling chicory in side-by-side operational processes.
-By blending and incorporating five strategies (preventive, cultural, mechanical, biological and chemical) into realistically-doable applications, an effective, ecologically-sound, financially-viable solution that is suitable for nearly any agricultural operation can be demonstrated.
-Long-term operational sustainability through enhanced quality and production of the land, resource stewardship and improved bottom line for the family farm then becomes more plausible.
+While we have typically utilized conventional practices on Butte Vista Farm, our project was designed to demonstrate Integrated Weed Management’s (IWM) effectiveness in controlling chicory in side-by-side conventional and organic methodology operational processes.
+By blending and incorporating the five IWM strategies (preventive, cultural, mechanical, biological, and chemical) into real-life, doable applications, an effective, ecologically-sound, financially-viable solution that is suitable for nearly any agricultural operation could be demonstrated.
+Long-term operational sustainability through enhanced quality and production of the land, resource stewardship, and improved bottom line for the family farm then becomes more plausible.

 1. Apply and evaluate Integrated Weed Management practices to control chicory via methods that are readily-achievable by average producers, both short- and long-term, in accordance with conventional and organic parameters.
 Specifically:

 a.
-Butte Vista Farm will test weed control results on intensively-grazed and non-grazed test plots varied rates of pre-emergence herbicides, post-emergence herbicides and no chemical, and
+Test weed control results on intensively-grazed and non-grazed test plots using varied rates of pre-emergence herbicides, post-emergence herbicides, and no chemical, and

-3. We will share findings through field days, a website, social media, newsletter, activity blog and Agri-tourist guests.
+3. Share findings through field days, a website, social media, a newsletter, and an activity blog.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.